Dog Behaviourist and Dog trainer

 Dog Behaviour modification and Dog training.

 We firmly believe that there is an advantage to training your dog in their home, especially when training a dog to overcome more difficult problems like aggression, rehabilitation (of mistreated dogs), growling and snarling, incessant barking, crotch sniffing, jumping up at people or difficult behaviour with other dogs.

-Cause for Paws also realise the critically important aspect of educating you, the owner (and your family), in all aspects of successfully living with your “best friend”, whether this be basic puppy training, obedience training or the more advanced K9 programme.
-We therefore also provide what is recognised as a very useful and appreciated support advice service for owners by email or ‘phone: another reason why we believe we are first in dog training school Sydney.
+Cause for Paws also realises the critically important aspect of educating the Dogs Owners, the owner (and their family), in all aspects of successfully living with your “best friend”, whether this is basic puppy training, obedience training or the more advanced K9 programme.
+We therefore provide what is recognised as a very useful and appreciated support advice service for owners by email or ‘phone: another reason why we believe we are first in dog training school Canberra.

-Our Sydney dog training courses are the result of over thirty years spent owning, training and working with dogs.
-Ron, the owner, has enhanced his huge hands-on experience by formal study coupled with continuing reviews of scientific expert research.
-His qualifications include: ACM40310 – Cert IV in companion animal service US; BACH BBeSt (companion animal science, behaviour, re-production technology, wildlife science); ASC425 – MSc-Animal Science and behaviour.
+Our dog training courses are the result of 39 years spent owning, training, studying and working with dogs.
+The owner of Cause For Paws has enhanced his huge hands-on experience by formal study coupled with continuing reviews of scientific expert research.
+His qualifications include ACM40310 – Cert IV in companion animal service US; BACH BBeSt (companion animal science, behaviour, reproduction technology, wildlife science); ASC425 – MSc-Animal Science and behaviour.
 He approaches each training requirement professionally and knowledgeably, complemented by a respectful and loving attitude.
-With Ron leading the way, Cause for Paws are lucky to have the best dog trainer Sydney has to offer.
+With Ron leading the way, Cause for Paws is lucky to have the best dog trainer Canberra has to offer.

-Cause for Paws offer all types and levels of canine training, including:
+Cause for Paws offers all types and levels of canine training, including:

 - Dog Training

 - Dog Rehabilitation

 - Health and Diet